When Can A Seller Back Out Of A Contract?

 Appraisal concerns: Should a property appraisal come in under the expected offer price, a seller may not wish to lower this price, or negotiate its terms, and prefer to cancel the agreement instead.

 Lack of housing: Sellers often list properties before they’ve identified and purchased a new home that meets their individual household’s needs – and may have trouble finding one in time to meet the terms of the accepted offer.

 Times A Seller Can Legally Back Out Of A Real Estate Contract

 A home seller who gets cold feet has several options if they wish to back out of a real estate contract after it has been signed.
 To avoid committing breach of contract and incurring legal penalties though, it’s important to understand the available options.

 If you have any questions concerning the terms of a real estate contract, and potential legal recourses that you might pursue, be sure to direct them to a qualified legal professional such as a real estate attorney who can provide advice and insight.

 Home sale contingency: If you have a new home contingency that allows you to back out of a deal if you can’t find a suitable new home for yourself or your family written into the purchase agreement, you may wish to invoke it.

-Attorney review: You can back out of a signed agreement if you’re within a 5-day attorney review period that has been provided for in the contract (mandatory in some states).
+Attorney review: You can back out of a signed agreement if you’re within an attorney review period that has been provided for in the contract (mandatory in some states).